 Application of Risk Management to Medical Devices according to EN ISO 14971

-Risk Management is a key requirement during the entire life cycle of Medical Devices.
+Risk Management is a key element during the entire life cycle of Medical Devices.
 It starts with development, continuing through a market introduction, continuous production, and Post-Market monitoring and ends with decommissioning.

 Roughly summarized, Risk Management for Medical Devices according to ISO 14971 requires the following activities: